Cal Poly Humboldt

 Additionally, the climate is very cool and wet, which will suit some students more than others.
 Students who would otherwise be a great fit for the campus, but prefer warmer temperatures, should consider visiting Humboldt during the winter or early spring to get a sense of the average climate.

-Finally, although representation of Indigenous and Latinx/Chicanx students at Humboldt is very strong, Black and some Asian communities are underrepresented, which may not be ideal for some students of color.
+Finally, although representation of Indigenous, and to a lesser extent Latinx/Chicanx, students at Humboldt is very strong, Black and some Asian communities are underrepresented, which may not be ideal for some students of color.
 If this is a concern to you, but you otherwise feel that Humboldt would be a good fit, Capstone recommends visiting campus in the middle of a semester to get a sense of the student body and what it feels like to be there.
 (Visiting campuses you’re interested in is a great idea anyways!
 Check out this Capstone blog article for more information on why campus visits are so important.)

 Cal Poly Humboldt’s freshman admissions process seeks to admit all qualified students, with over 90% of applicants admitted.
 Currently (2022), none of the academic programs at Humboldt are impacted, meaning that all qualified freshman applicants may be admitted.